nhsb00/catch-a-charmander/README.md

         - if user hits the target, user get score.

-        - if user did not hit the target, user will see number of attempts.
+        - if user did not hit the target, user will see number of attempts (maybe include maximum attemps).

-3. Wireframes && File Structure
+## Wireframes && File Structure
-   - This app will have a single screen with game board, title, rules, and will include links to Github.
+   - This app will have a single screen with a game board, title, rules, and will include links to Github.
+Player can move the tank using left and right arrow buttons and control shooting by pressing `space bar`.
+I hope there will be a music on/off button to enjoy game better.

      ![alt text](https://github.com/nhsb00/Artillery/blob/master/dist/images/wire.png)